KerstenDoering/CPI-Pipeline/ReadMe.rst

         - Format of each pair: <entity>__<entity>__<interaction>

-- This format will automatically generated with the following example command in the folder "scripts/annotate_entities":
+- This format will automatically be generated with the following example command in the folder "scripts/annotate_entities" (further explanations in the "scripts/annotate_entities/how_to" file):

     - make annotate InputFile=pmid_example/pmid_example OutputFile=annotate_res.txt Processors=2